Skip to content

 }

-Use Espresso for UI Testing
+Use Espresso for UI testing

 AccessCheckoutEditText acts as a wrapper around an EditText.
 This is to ensure you can't access the EditText instance and remain SAQ-A compliant.